 - What type of treatment did you receive for cancer?

 - When did you complete cancer treatment?

 How does family history of cancer affect my life insurance?

 Examples of how a family history of cancer varies by company, include:

-- Some companies only consider family history if the family member died.
+- Some companies only factor in family members who died.

-- Other companies penalize you even if the parent or sibling survived.
+- Other carriers penalize you even if the parent or sibling survived.

 - If you’re age 60 or older, many carriers will completely disregard family history.